FREQUENTLY ASKED QUESTIONS

 1. What tools are used in the Foundation Program?

 The Foundation Program is built around prong collar work (we like to use Herm Sprenger collars), so a prong collar is crucial to the training.
-The other tools used are a 4-foot nylon leash – I also suggest a crate for your dog.
+The other tool used is a 4-foot nylon leash – I also suggest a crate for your dog.

 2. Is E-Collar Training covered in the Foundation Program?